mdalisouayah/Machine_Trading/Code/4_Simulation/Readme.md

-- this folder contains the notebook for the simulation of trades by the model as compared to the market
+- this folder contains the notebook for the simulation of trades by the model as compared to the market/passive investor
-- the x folder is a trash bin for older version notebooks of the same exercise